justinsteven/dostackbufferoverflowgood/dostackbufferoverflowgood_tutorial.md

 \newpage
 # Appendix A - Python 3 Support

-As mentioned at the beginning of this document, Python 2 is officialy End of Life as of 1 January 2020.
+As mentioned at the beginning of this document, Python 2 is officially End of Life as of 1 January 2020.
 The code examples in this document were intentionally written for Python 2.
 If this was your first time writing a stack buffer overflow exploit, I recommend that you use Python 2.